Miley Cyrus and Liam Hemsworth Look Over the Moon Dancing At Wedding

 “They just wanted the people most important in their lives present.
 It was so touching," they added.
 "They decided to do it at their home in Tennessee, as they have talked about in the past."

-The source also discussed how Cyrus approached the big day following their years-long courtship, which included meeting Hemsworth on the set of The Last Song in 2010, getting engaged, breaking up in 2012, and finally getting back together in 2016.
+The source also discussed how Cyrus approached the big day following their years-long courtship, which included meeting Hemsworth on the set of The Last Song in 2010, getting engaged, breaking up, and finally getting back together in 2016.

 “Miley knows she is taking an important step toward building their future and she knows Liam is the perfect match for her," says the insider.
 "Their special day was exactly what they wanted.
 Miley’s mom was tearing up as they exchanged vows.”